 Futuna Chapel was designed by the Māori architect John Scott for the Society of Mary’s Karori retreat centre.
 It opened in 1961.
 Combining Māori and European architectural styles, it is considered by some to be New Zealand’s most important 20th-century building.
 In the early 2000s the society sold the property to a developer on condition the chapel was retained.
-The developer used the chapel to store building materials (shown here), and it was subsequently vandalised.
+The developer used the chapel to store building materials (as shown here), and it was subsequently vandalised.
 In 2006 a group of concerned citizens formed a trust and bought the chapel.
-They plan to restore the structure and use it as a retreat and performance venue.
+The building has been restored and hosts lectures and performances.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.